Cover image: The 11th specimen of Archeopteryx in the Senckenberg Museum. Photo by JensKunstfreund, CC BY-SA 4.0, via Wikimedia Commons.

 These trends are converging toward a set of interesting conclusions:

-- OpenAI and Anthropic may not have much of a moat.
+- Proprietary LLMs may not have much of a moat.

-- Compute is a race to the bottom, and the bottom is a computer in your office.
+- Compute is a race to the bottom, and the bottom is a computer in your office or the servers you already have.

 - Large, foundational models are less important than we assumed.